milonmaze/privacy-terms-observatory/foundation.wikimedia.org/wiki/Privacy_policy.md

 Expand
 Providing customized Services.
 Expand
-Sending emails with news updates, surveys and communications about items we believe may be of interest to you.
+Sending emails with news updates and communications about items we believe may be of interest to you.
 Expand
 Sending optional surveys and requesting feedback.
 Expand